 mail email@example.com Subject: test test .
 Cc:

-This introduction should help with the basics and shows how using variables instead of hard coding domain names can save time and effort in any future administration.
+Configuring Postfix can be a daunting task.
+This introduction helps with the basics and shows how using variables instead of hard coding domain names can save time and effort in any future administration.

 © 2015 Rackspace US, Inc.